WilliamGanrot/LSBSteg/README.md

 # LSBSteg
-A terminal application that can preforme stegongraphy on PNG imgaes
+A terminal application that can performe stegongraphy on PNG imgaes.
+<h2>Usage</h2>